Who can see this?

 The below figure provides an example of a piece of media that has views from all three of these locations.
 They are defined in more detail below the image.
 The below image has the default All selected for Media Location and the default Last 30 Days selected for Time Range.

-The top table in the above figure, Webteam Testing 2020 is the Echo360 Course in which this media resides.
+The top table in the above figure, Webteam Testing 2020 is the EchoVideo Course in which this media resides.
 The views listed here were from users who entered the classroom where this item is published and viewed the media.
-In the above figure, notice there are Anonymous Views shown.
-This means this course has a Public Access Link through which anonymous users can view the course media.
+In your data, you may notice Anonymous Views showing for your EchoVideo course.
+This can happen if the course has a Public Access Link through which anonymous users can view the course media.

 Below the view-by-location tables is a list of users who have viewed this media.
 The All Users list, like the view-by-location tables and view-by-date chart, is subject to the Media Location and Time-Range dropdown lists.
 This means that the users listed are those unique viewers who executed the views counted in both the bar chart and the view tables described above.

 The users lists include ALL users who have viewed this media.
-This includes you, instructors, other administrators, along with the "anonymous" user, if the media is published in a location where anonymous users can view.
+This includes you, instructors, and other administrators, along with the "anonymous" user, if the media is published in a location where anonymous users can view it.

-The Search box located above the users list allows you to search for name or email address for a particular user or set of users.
+The Search box located above the users list allows you to search for the name or email address of a particular user or set of users.

 Click a column header to sort the data by that column.
 The initial/default view of the table is sorted in ascending order by User (last name).
-First click sorts in ascending order; second click sorts in descending order.
+The first click sorts in ascending order; the second click sorts in descending order.